 With the increased popularity of family cruises, the cruise lines are offering increased family-friendly amenities and activities.
 Cruising with kids has never been easier, and there are lots of different options – from cruise lines to itineraries.
 Many families choose a Caribbean cruise, because they are usually shorter duration and have many family-friendly activities at the ports-of-call.
+Believe it or not, taking the family on a cruise is also one of the best ways to save money on a spring break vacation.
 There are definitely some things to consider when choosing a cruise and ways to prepare so that you have the most successful trip possible.

 Choosing a family cruise

 When booking a cruise with the kids, you’ll need to decide where you want to travel to, how long you want to go, where you want to leave from, and which cruise line you want to take.
 Price should definitely not be your only factor in choosing a cruise line.
 Look at the stateroom and ship amenities, kids activities, and service on board as your main factors, with price and ports-of-call as secondary factors.
 Many families choose to stay on the ship when it docks, depending on the length of the cruise.
 That can be a great way to experience the amenities on board with no lines and no crowds.